WWitman/swagger-node-slack/README.md

     `npm install`

-2. Start the project:

-    `swagger project start`

 3. Open the file `./swagger-node-slack/controllers/reverse.js` in a text editor.

 4. Note that the `token` var is set to `secret123`.
-The API requires a `token` parameter that matches this value, as we'll see.
+The API takes a `token` parameter that matches this value, as we'll see.
 Later, we'll replace this value with a token issued by Slack.

     `var token = "secret123"`

+5. Start the project:

+    `swagger project start`

-3. In a separate terminal window, call the API as shown below.
+6. In a separate terminal window, call the API as shown below.

     `curl -X POST -H "Content-Type: application/x-www-form-urlencoded" http://localhost:10010/reverse -d "token=secret123&text=hello"`